loighic/loighic.github.io/_posts/2022-03-15-articles-on-teaching.md

 categories:
 ---

-Since I've been teaching, I've occasionally posted articles about it that I like on the various sites that I've had.
+Since I've been teaching, I've occasionally posted articles about it on the various sites that I've had.
 (Miss you, Google+ page!)
 So, anyway, here are some of them all in one place.